HirokiOhara/serial_leptrino/README.md

 # serial_leptrino

-This is a Processing code to communicate with sensor of Leptrino.
+This is Processing code to communicate with sensor of Leptrino.

 Copyright (c) 2013 Hiroki Ohara